Borderline personality disorder: Interpersonal relationships

 Interpersonal relationships are significantly impacted in individuals with BPD, characterized by a heightened sensitivity to the behavior and actions of others.
-Individuals with BPD can be very conscious of and susceptible to their perceived or real treatment by others.
+Individuals with BPD can be acutely conscious of and susceptible to their perceived or real treatment by others.
 Individuals may experience profound happiness and gratitude for perceived kindness, yet feel intense sadness or anger towards perceived criticism or harm.
-A notable feature of BPD is the tendency to engage in idealization and devaluation of others – that is to idealize and subsequently devalue others – oscillating between extreme admiration and profound mistrust or dislike.
+A notable feature of BPD is the tendency to engage in idealization and devaluation of others—that is to idealize and subsequently devalue others—oscillating between extreme admiration and profound mistrust or dislike.
 This pattern, referred to as "splitting", can significantly influence the dynamics of interpersonal relationships.
 In addition to this external "splitting", patients with BPD typically have internal splitting, i.e. vacillation between considering oneself a good person who has been mistreated (in which case anger predominates) and a bad person whose life has no value (in which case self-destructive or even suicidal behavior may occur).
 This splitting is also evident in black-and-white or all-or-nothing dichotomous thinking.

 Despite a strong desire for intimacy, individuals with BPD may exhibit insecure, avoidant, ambivalent, or fearfully preoccupied attachment styles in relationships, complicating their interactions and connections with others.
 Family members, including parents of adults with BPD, may find themselves in a cycle of being overly involved in the individual's life at times and, at other times, significantly detached, contributing to a sense of alienation within the family unit.
 Anthropologist Rebecca Lester argues that BPD is a disorder of relationships and communication, namely that a person with BPD lacks the communication skills and knowledge to interact effectively with others within their society and culture given their life experience.